 Sometimes I’ve seen it moved over to the side, and this is becoming a little bit more normal, but even then it’s usually a button.
-You know, like the navigation hamburger that you’ll see on mobile will be over to the left on desktop, but still up at the top and you click on it and it will open the navigation over to the left.
+Like the navigation hamburger that you’ll see on mobile will be over to the left on desktop, but still up at the top and you click on it and it will open the navigation over to the left.
 But that navigation, people look for it up at the top.
 That’s where they’re looking for it.

 If your navigation is not there, they’re not going to take the time to look for it and find it.
 They will leave once they find that navigation.

 They had to think through that process in their mind.
 And so people didn’t click on that nearly as often as they did once I changed it to simply ‘About’.
 So have you come up with clever names for your navigation?
 If you have, simplify them.
 Make it very clear what is going to happen when somebody clicks on that.
 Call your homepage ‘Home’, call your about page, ‘About’, call your contact page, ‘Contact’.
 Make it very simple.

-All right, next, is your logo up at the top and to the left?
-You could place your logo in the center as well, but there have been many studies that have found that people tend to look for your logo up to the left corner, the top left corner.
-The reason they figured that out is that it gets clicked on far more often when it is at the top left of your website than when it is in the center of your website or somewhere else entirely.
+You could place your logo in the center as well, but there have been many studies that have found that people tend to look for your logo up in the top left corner.
+The researchers determined this because it gets clicked on far more often when it is at the top left of your website than when it is in the center of your website or somewhere else entirely.
 You’re going to do a whole lot better if it’s top center or right middle, but have at the top.
 And if possible have it at the top left.

-Do you have a search bar high up on your website at the top of your site sidebar or in your navigation?
+Do you have a search bar at the top of your site, sidebar or in your navigation?
 That’s where people are going to go to look for it.
 And if they go there and it’s not there, they’re going to get frustrated and leave.